Show All Answers

 Your trash and recycling will be picked up on your normal day.
 In addition, the City has additional Allied Waste crews currently picking up flood damaged goods.
 Also, City crews are loading City trucks with garbage and hauling it to the Allied Waste transfer station in Northlake.The City is doing everything it can to remove garbage but due to the extreme volume it will take some time.

-The department is also responsible for receiving and treating Lake Michigan water from the DuPage Water Commission, then repumping that water to the Elmhurst system to satisfy demand and maintain system pressures.
+The Division is also responsible for receiving and treating Lake Michigan water from the DuPage Water Commission, then repumping that water to the Elmhurst water distribution system to satisfy the demands and maintain system pressures.

-The department is also responsible for the operation and maintenance of the 12-storm water pumping stations and retention reservoirs.
-This involves equipment and facilities capable to various water retention reservoirs located throughout the City.
-The tasks of the department also include overseeing and design of the upgrades to the storm water pumping system as outlined by the goals set after the 1987 flooding.
+The Division is also responsible for the operation and maintenance of eight (8) stormwater pumping stations and five (5) retention reservoirs.
+This involves equipment and facilities capable of pumping in excess of 550 million gallons per day of stormwater either directly to Salt Creek or to various water retention reservoirs located throughout the City.
+The tasks of the division also include overseeing and design of the upgrades to the storm water pumping system as outlined by the goals set after the 1987 flooding.

-The department responsibilities continue with the operation and maintenance of the sanitary lift stations and wastewater treatment plant.
-The City operates ten sanitary lift stations to collect wastewater from various areas within the City and transport it to the Wastewater Treatment Plant.
-The Plant itself has a capability of pumping 60 MGD per day and is operated under a permit from the Illinois EPA.
-The permit places restrictions on the plant and requires a minimal level of quality for the water treated before it is discharged to Salt Creek.
+The Division responsibilities continue with the operation and maintenance of the sanitary lift stations and Wastewater Treatment Plant.
+The City operates ten (10) sanitary lift stations to collect and convey wastewater from various areas within the City and transport it to the Wastewater Treatment Plant.
+The Plant itself has a capability of pumping 79 million gallons per day and is operated under a permit from the Illinois EPA.
+The permit places restrictions on the plant and requires a level of quality for the treated wastewater before it is discharged to Salt Creek.

 The Wastewater Treatment Plant treats an average of 7.5 million gallons of wastewater per day.
-Historical high flows have been as high as 75 million gallons when the City experiences rain and snow runoff simultaneously.
+Historical high flows have been as high as 79 million gallons per day when the City experiences rain and snow runoff simultaneously.